The Hidden Cost of “Just Buy VT”

 A sliced portfolio creates independent volatility streams.

 Rebalancing systematically sells portions of the recent winners and buys portions of the recent laggards.
+Also known as: buy low sell high.

 This effect becomes stronger when: